DataDog/datadog-agent/comp/otelcol/otlp/components/processor/infraattributesprocessor/README.md

 # Infra Attributes Processor

-The infra attributes processor extracts [Kubernetes Datadog tags](https://docs.datadoghq.com/containers/kubernetes/tag/?tab=datadogoperator#out-of-the-box-tags) based on labels or annotations and assigns these tags as resource attributes on traces, metrics, and logs.
+The infra attributes processor extracts [Kubernetes tags](https://docs.datadoghq.com/containers/kubernetes/tag/?tab=datadogoperator#out-of-the-box-tags) based on labels or annotations and assigns these tags as resource attributes on traces, metrics, and logs.

-When telemetry is exported from the otel-agent, these infra attributes will be converted into Kubernetes Datadog tags and used as metadata in [Container Monitoring](https://docs.datadoghq.com/containers/).
+When telemetry is exported from the otel-agent, these infra attributes will be converted into Datadog tags and used as metadata in [Container Monitoring](https://docs.datadoghq.com/containers/).

 ## Configuration